 Having different journeys for different groups of contacts allows you to capture more of the market including those leads who were going to be lost through a constant barrage of updates and content.
 With an automated workflow, the next round of emails would be adjusted automatically and emails could be drip-fed to certain contacts, delivering the right information.

 This is where marketing automation shines.
-Marketing automation allows you to pinpoint exactly where a specific lead is within a certain sales cycle or journey and what communication they have (or have not) received from you.
+Marketing automation allows you to pinpoint exactly where a specific lead is.
+Then within a certain sales cycle or journey and what communication they have (or have not) received from you.

 This level of refinement allows you to identify leads based on their interactions and activity.
 You are then able to communicate with content that will flow through the journey smoother, resulting in a potential (or big) sale.